oneclickvirt/ecs/README_EN.md

 - Three-network route test: Modified from [NTrace-core](https://github.com/nxtrace/NTrace-core) to [nt3](https://github.com/oneclickvirt/nt3)
 - Speed test: Based on data from [speedtest.net](https://github.com/spiritLHLS/speedtest.net-CN-ID) and [speedtest.cn](https://github.com/spiritLHLS/speedtest.cn-CN-ID), developed to [oneclickvirt/speedtest](https://github.com/oneclickvirt/speedtest)
 - Three-network Ping test: Modified from [ecsspeed](https://github.com/spiritLHLS/ecsspeed) to [pingtest](https://github.com/oneclickvirt/pingtest)
+- Support root or admin environment testing, also support non-root or non-admin environment testing, semi-support offline environment for testing, not support no DNS environment for testing

 **For first-time users of this project, it is recommended to check the instructions: [Jump to](https://github.com/oneclickvirt/ecs/blob/master/README_NEW_USER.md)**